alexander-pick/shannon_modem_loader/README.md

 ## Bugs

 This code is WIP and should be used as such.
 If you encounter a modem image not proper processed, please fill a bug report so I can fix the loader for it.
 Make sure to note the exact version so I can locate the file.

+## Motivation

+I took a Shannon related tranings and had to work with Ghidra.
+After working with IDA for 20 years I feel much more comfortable using it compared to the dragon engine.
+So I started the work on this loader before another Shannon centric training this year.
+Doing things from scratch allowed me to get much more into the details of each and every aspect.
+The loader as it is resembles my idea of how I want it to work and which features I think are needed to do proper research on the bianary.

 ## License